 Broader Impacts: Public Outreach and Engagement about Animal Research

 The aim of Broader Impacts is to inspire graduate students in biomedical and psychological research to become strong public advocates for science.
 A one-credit seminar was developed to teach about animal research, ethics, public views, and the importance of scientists contributing to public education and dialogue.
 The course supports the development of outreach skills about the vital and humane nature of animal research and the role every student can play in building public understanding of research.
 A pilot of the seminar was taught at the University of Wisconsin-Madison in the Spring 2016 semester.
-Course materials currently are being edited and formatted for free online distribution.
+Course materials are available here.
 All research universities are encouraged to adopt the course.

 2013-2014 / 2014-2015